django-haystack/django-haystack/docs/searchsite_api.rst

 instances registered with a site.

 This is useful when building a schema for an engine.
-A dictionary is returned, with each key being a fieldname and the value being the `SearchField` class assigned to it.
+A dictionary is returned, with each key being a fieldname (or index_fieldname) and the value being the `SearchField` class assigned to it.

 ``update_object``
 ~~~~~~~~~~~~~~~~~